StardustLID/StardustLID/README.md

 Hey!
 This is Stardust here.
 I'm a dual degree student in **Computer Science** and **General Business Management** (plus a 3rd major in **Electronic Engineering**) at HKUST.

+## Who am I?

-I'm currently a dev team member of [Flurry Finance](https://www.flurry.finance/) (GitHub [here](https://github.com/FlurryFinance)), a DeFi yield aggregator.
-Previously I led a student analyst team in prototyping a FinTech startup prediction model by ML for the [UBS Group AG (Zurich Headquarters)](https://www.ubs.com).
-I also served as Team Leadder and Senior Hardware Engineer in the Robocon Subteam of the [HKUST Robotics Team](https://robotics.ust.hk/) in my junior years at university.
+- Currently a dev team member of [Flurry Finance](https://www.flurry.finance/) (GitHub profile [here](https://github.com/FlurryFinance)), a DeFi yield aggregator
+- Led a student analyst team in prototyping a FinTech startup prediction model by ML for the [UBS Group AG (Zurich Headquarters)](https://www.ubs.com) in 2020 Q4
+- Team Leadder and Senior Hardware Engineer in the Robocon Subteam of the [HKUST Robotics Team](https://robotics.ust.hk/) in my junior years at university

 I usually spend my own time enjoying anime and video games.